jagadeesh-vinnakota/food_health_iot/README.md

 By predicting the future trends, we can look for spikes and anamolies about the food quality and preventive measures can be taken from food being detoriated.
 Also we can build a reporting mechanism which can send high proirity emails and messages to floor associates and managers regarding the upcoming food quality spikes.

+### Analysis and predictions
+Please look into analysis and predictions folder where past health trends and future health trends (predictions) were plotted as graphs.

 #### Technologies used
 Python, Time Series analysis and forecasting, prophet